JungHoKong/Immunotherapy_AMB/README.md

 - plotly
 - mageck

+Libraries above can be install using `pip install` or `conda install`.

 A full list of libraries used can be found in "py3.yml", "plotly_env.yml" and "mageckenv.yml".

 # src
 `Figure3_run_LOOCV.py` Perform Leave-One-Out Cross-Validation in Samstein cohort.